Leszna Górna

 is a village in Gmina Goleszów, Cieszyn County, Silesian Voivodeship, in southern Poland, on the border with the Czech Republic.
-It lies in the Silesian Foothills and in the historical region of Cieszyn Silesia.

 Etymology

 The name is of topographic origins and is derived from hazel trees (Polish: laska, leszczyna).
 In the 15th century to differentiate the village from the sister settlement Dolní Líštná (Leszna Dolna, then Polska Lessczna) the adjective Nemeczska (Niemiecka in Polish, lit.
 German) was used but was later replaced with adjective Górna/Horní (lit.
 Upper), e.g. w Nemeczsky Lessczne in 1457 and Lessczna Wirhny in 1523.
 Later also a simplification Leszczna→Leszna occurred.